 Dense mixes with wacky EQ are hard to reproduce (our famous Difficulty of Reproduction Scale (DORS) comes into play here), and the White Album is full of that sound, taking a break for songs like Blackbird and Julia.

 Some of the Tubey Magic that you hear on Pepper is gone for good.
-(Play With a Little Help from My Friends on a seriously good Hot Stamper to see what has been lost forever.)
+(Play With a Little Help from My Friends on a seriously good Hot Stamper pressing to see what has been lost forever.
+Lovely Rita would probably work just as well, too.)

 Looks at the lineup for side one.
 Is there a rock album on the planet with a better batch of songs?